tylercroberts/rGenius/README.md

 ### Some examples of the package usage:

 Popularity of some of Drake songs:

 ![](img/drake.png)

 Popularity of Karry Perry's albums over time:

 ![](img/katy.png)

 Number of contributors to the lyrics by number of views for some rock songs:

 ![](img/rock.png)

-Code for these above plots could be found in the [example folder](https://github.com/tylercroberts/rGenius/tree/master/examples)
+Code for these above plots could be found in the [`/example`](https://github.com/tylercroberts/rGenius/tree/master/examples) folder.

 ## Main Features